mihirchronicles/mihirchronicles.github.io/content/bookshelf/factfulness.md

 ---
-title: Factfulness | Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think by Hans Rosling, Ola Rosling and Anna Rosling
+title: Factfulness by Hans Rosling
 date: "2024-10-31"
 path: "/bookshelf/factfulness"
 ---

 ## I. Brief Summary

 A fresh perspective on human progress at a global level in poverty, wealth, population increase, births, mortality, education, healthcare, gender equality, conflict, energy, and the environment.
 Hans Rosling highlights all of this while building your world-view based on facts not drama.
 A must read and pairs well with Thinking, Fast and Slow by Daniel Kahneman to improve your worldly view and critical thinking.

 ## II.
 Big Ideas

 - Rosling highlights the problem that we tend to hold a view of a divide between _developed_ and _developing_ countries that made more sense a few decades ago.
 Now this divided view simply doesn’t reflect the huge convergence in data we have seen since as a result of improving conditions across the world.
 He suggests a more relevant worldview broken down into 4 levels of income:
     - Level 1: $1 per day
     - Level 2: $2-$8 per day